History of monarchy in Australia: The new millennium

 Malcolm Turnbull said of Queen Elizabeth's reign: "She's been an extraordinary head of state, and I think, frankly, in Australia, there are more Elizabethans than there are monarchists."

-One idea for the future of an Australian monarchy is to establish a uniquely Australian monarch who would reside permanently in Australia.
-The first known publication of this idea was in 1867.
-One possibility would be to crown someone who is in line to the Australian throne, but who is not expected to become monarch of the United Kingdom.
-There are thousands of people in line to the Australian throne.
-As a compromise solution, this has not been seriously discusses by either Australian monarchists and republicans.
-Members of the Australian public take a keen interest in this topic.
+On 22 February 2009, Princess Anne represented the Queen at the National Bushfires Memorial Service in Melbourne.
+The Queen also showed her support for the people of Australia by making a personal statement about the bushfires and by also making a private donation to the Australian Red Cross Appeal.
+The Duke of Edinburgh was the first to sign a book of condolences at the Australian High Commission in London.

 Monarchs of Australia

 The monarchs of Australia are the same as those of the United Kingdom.
 The sovereigns reigned over Australia as monarchs of the United Kingdom until 1942 (by a legal fiction, from 1939).
 From that year they reigned as sovereigns in right of Australia, though the first to be accorded an Australian title, Queen of Australia, was Elizabeth II, in 1953.
 After the Queen's death in 2022, her son Charles III took over.